 To achieve a balanced natural look we’ll recommend anti wrinkle treatments as part of an overall treatment plan using them judicially where needed in a targeted fashion.
 In your consultation we can discuss what you are trying to achieve, what options you have, and make a plan with priorities to suit your budget.
 You can often have your first anti-wrinkle injections on the day if you wish.

-I’m very fussy about records that I keep, so that I can formulate an individualised treatment plan for you, recording the dosage and placement of each injection.
-We do this by marking each point with a white crayon on your face and photographing it.
+We keep detailed photographic records noting the dosage and placement of each injection.
+Each injection point is marked with a white crayon on your face before photographing.
 We take lots of photographs with your muscles working and relaxed so we can look back and compare when trying to get the doses right for you.
 Every patient gets an individualised treatment plan (unlike other clinics where a standardised treatment template is applied to each patient).